AnneCreeYates/AnneCreeYates/README.md

 - 👋 Hi, I’m @AnneCreeYates
-- 👀 I’m interested in traditional and digital artwork, and new and interesting forms of creation (but not only ;).
+- 👀 I’m a traditional and digital artist and also I'm into new and interesting forms of creation (but not only ;).
-- 🌱 I’m currently learning html, css and javaScrypt
+- 🌱 I’m currently learning html, css and JavaScript
 - 💞️ I’m still looking for the area where my skills will be most useful
 - 📫 How to reach me...